alexboia/CIEL-ERP-Integration-OpenCart/manual/src/text/index.md

 	- single and bulk product prices sync;
 	- single and bulk product tax information sync.
 - Connecting OpenCart customers to NextUp ERP partners:
-	- customers are sent to NextUp whenever an OpenCart order is exported to a NextUp Document (sale order or sale invoice).
+	- customers are sent to NextUp whenever an OpenCart order is exported to a NextUp Document (sale order or sale invoice);
+	- ANAF data validation for company-type customers.
 - Export OpenCart orders as NextUp ERP documents (using either valid or temporary status, either manually or automated):
 	- sale orders;
 	- sale invoices.